 Shamefully looking away, I said, “God could never love me.
 Nobody could.”

-Grannie held my hands in hers, “Why do you say this, dearie?
+Grannie’s hands grasp mine with surprising strength, “Why do you say this, dearie?
 God loves all those He creates.
 He doesn’t do anything out of waste.
 He created you for a reason.”
-Grannie spoke with conviction.

 “I’ve never seen anything that told me He cares for me.
 I’ve not seen anything from anyone that tells me they care.”
-No sooner had the words left my lips did I wish I could take them back.
+The pained look on Grannie’s face made me regret the words as soon as I said them.

-“Child, look at me.”
-Lifting my eyes to the only woman to show me love and compassion, she reprimanded me as I deserved.
-“Look at those bandages on your arms and tell me that no ones cares for you.
+“Child, look at those bandages on your arms and tell me that no ones cares for you.
 How do you think you got here if no one cares?
 Why did you come to me if no one cares?
 Hmm?
 Answer me.”

-I got to spend more time with Greg and Grannie.
-Going home to open arms and tears changed the way I saw my parents.
+The following weeks were wonderful as I made more time for Greg and Grannie.
 Things began to improve once I started taking Greg’s advice about people.
-I also learned that Greg was a minister for a local church.
+I also learned that he was a minister for a local church.
 I went to see him speak on several occasions and eventually became a believer.
-Since then I’ve gradually became a much happier person.
+Since then, I’ve gradually became a much happier person.

 Grannie always has a warm smile and loving embrace when I come to visit.
 Before meeting Grannie, I had always thought people like her were different.
 It turns out that I couldn’t be farther from the truth.
 They can be just as loving and caring as anyone else.
 I owe my future to Greg.
 Had he not talked to me that evening, who knows where I would have ended up in life.